 5. Use a VPN with split tunneling

 A more viable fix to the VPN issue is to turn to a VPN service that supports split tunneling mode.

 You can set up Steam to directly connect to the Internet and the remaining apps to the secure tunnel.

 This way, you can still take advantage of the VPN benefits outside of Steam, like safely downloading or uploading torrents by protecting your true identity in the torrent swarm.

-- WireGuard and OpenVPN protocols with up to 256-bit AES encryption
+- Uses WireGuard and OpenVPN protocols and 256-bit AES encryption

-- Unblock Netflix US, HBO Max, and other streaming services
+- Unblocks Netflix US, HBO Max, and other streaming services

 - Protect up to 10 devices using the same account